* Chavez says will cut oil in case of attack from Colombia

 Venezuela, a member of OPEC, gets more than 90 percent of its export income from oil sales, mostly to the United States, and the South American country’s economy would collapse quickly if it stopped shipments.

 Speaking from Cuba, Venezuelan Oil Minister Rafael Ramirez said the oil industry was on “yellow alert” and prepared to follow Chavez’s orders.

 “That’s the first step,” Ramirez said.
 “We are ready to suspend the shipment of oil and products to the United States if we suffer some type of military aggression.”

 Oil workers assembled in the port of Puerto La Cruz were told to prepare themselves and their families for a possible “bellicose imperial” action, state oil company PDVSA said.

 Political risks in Venezuela [ID:nRISKVE]

-But the rift, which began two years ago, is costly for both nations with billions of dollars in trade having been lost when Chavez ordered government importers not to buy from the neighboring country.
+The rift has been costly for both nations.
+Billions of dollars in trade were lost when Chavez ordered government importers not to buy from the neighboring country.

 Uribe will be succeeded as Colombia’s president on Aug.
-7 by the newly elected Juan Manuel Santos, who has so far been careful to avoid public comment on the dispute.
+7 by Juan Manuel Santos, who has been careful to avoid public comment on the dispute.